Lech Wałęsa: Solidarity movement

 On 10 March 1981, through the introduction of his former superior in the army, Wałęsa met Wojciech Jaruzelski for the first time in the office building of the Council of Ministers for three hours.
 During the meeting, Jaruzelski and Wałęsa agreed that mutual trust was necessary if the problems of Poland were to be solved.
-Wałęsa said "It's not the case that the name of socialism is bad.
+Wałęsa said, "It's not the case that the name of socialism is bad.
 Only some people spoiled the name of socialism".
-He also complained about and criticized the government.
+He also complained about and criticised the government.
 Jaruzelski informed Wałęsa of the coming war games of the Warsaw Pact from 16 to 25 March, hoping he could help maintain the social order and avoid anti-Soviet remarks.
 Jaruzelski also reminded Wałęsa that Solidarity had used foreign funds.
-Wałęsa joked "We don't have to take only dollars.
-We can take corn, fertilizer, anything is okay.
-I told Mr. Kania before that I would take everything from the enemy.
+Wałęsa joked, "We don't have to take only dollars.
+We can take corn, fertiliser, anything is okay.
+I told Mr. Kania before that, I would take everything from the enemy.
 The more the better, until the enemy was weakened no more".

 Wałęsa held his position until 13 December 1981, when General Jaruzelski declared martial law in Poland.
 Wałęsa and many other Solidarity leaders and activists were arrested; he was incarcerated for 11 months until 14 November 1982 at Chylice, Otwock, and Arłamów; eastern towns near the Soviet border.
 On 8 October 1982, Solidarity was outlawed.
 In 1983, Wałęsa applied to return to the Gdańsk Shipyard as an electrician.
 The same year, he was awarded the Nobel Peace Prize.
 He was unable to accept it himself, fearing Poland's government would not let him back into the country.
 His wife Danuta accepted the prize on his behalf.

+Solidarity leaders Lech Walesa and Tadeusz Mazowiecki at memorial mass on first anniversary of Father Popieluszko's death, October 1985.